tbeckham/n4j/README.md

 2. apache ant

-3. access to a cloud
+3. access to a cloud that has at least 1 public image available

 Installation
 ------